wmhilton-stoplight/platform-docs/2a.-style-guides/a.style-guide-projects.md

 There are three types of style guides:

 1. **Stoplight Style Guide**: This default style guide is always enabled for projects.
-You can use the style guide as it is, disable individual rules, or disable the entire style guide.
+You can use the style guide as is, disable individual rules, or disable the entire style guide.
 See the list of rules in the [Stoplight Style Guide](https://apistylebook.stoplight.io/docs/stoplight-style-guide).
 2. **Local style guides**: Rules are created within an API project.
-You cannot share local style guides with other projects.
+You can't share local style guides with other projects.
 3. **Shared style guides**: Use a dedicated project type to create style guides, and then share them across projects, business units, or workspace groups.

 [Depending on your plan](#style-guide-access), you can enable multiple style guides in an API project.
 For example, you can enable a global style guide that contains rules that apply to all APIs designed by your organization, and then enable a style guide that contains rules specific to your team or project.